keithkelly31/Sass-Color-Shade-Generator/README.md

-# sass-color-maps
+# Sass Color Shade Generator
-Sass-color-maps allows you to easily set colors and generate a Sass map with all of the base colors and shades.
+Sass Color Shade Generator allows you to easily set colors and generate a Sass map with all of the base colors and shades.

 Setup: